Waken The Dead

 That verse isn’t background noise.
 It’s the call.
 The mission.
 The name.
 At the bottom, the site URL and “Scotland, Est. 2000” grounds it in its roots.
 And sitting above the heart is a plain white cross.
 No frills.
 No fluff.
 Just truth.

-Modern heart and pins logo
+Modern Waken The Dead heart and safety pins icon

 What It All Means